See stories and progress from The CENTENNIAL Campaign for

 Your gift to the Research Library is an investment in the leaders of tomorrow.

-The YRL features the only 3D printer usable by all students.
-Shown is a Smithsonian 3D-printed artifact.
+YRL features the only 3D printer usable by all students.
+Here: Smithsonian 3D-printed artifact.

-Special Collections include extensive holdings of rare volumes and materials on Leonardo da Vinci.
+Special Collections include rare volumes and materials on Leonardo da Vinci.

-Students can uncover gems in the Young Research Library collection, like poet Goethe’s theory of color.
+Uncover gems in the YRL's extensive collections, like the poet Goethe’s theory of color.

 Students can print research posters on large-format printers provided by the library.